 How would you prepare to spend a year in space?

-Two people in space for a long time are not enough from a scientific perspective.
-That's according to NASA's space station program scientist, Julie Robinson.
-The space agency wants to collect data from Scott Kelly and Mikhail Kornienko.
-Then firm decisions on further one-year missions can be made.
+Two people are not enough from a scientific perspective, said NASA's space station program scientist, Julie Robinson.
+The space agency wants to start collecting data from Scott Kelly and Mikhail Kornienko before making any firm decisions on further one-year missions, she said.

-NASA is the American space agency.
-It's partnering with the agencies in Russia, Europe, Japan and Canada.
-They are considering as many as 12 one-year test subjects for the space station.
+NASA and its partners Russia, Europe, Japan and Canada are considering as many as 12 one-year test subjects at the space station.
 All but Russia are new to such long orbital hauls.

-Kelly and Kornienko are space veterans.
-Each is in his 50s.
-They will rocket into orbit in late March from Kazakhstan.
-They will remain aboard the space station until the following March.
+Both space veterans in their 50s, Kelly and Kornienko will rocket into orbit in late March from Kazakhstan and remain aboard the space station until the following March.

 It will be the first time NASA sends someone into space for 12 months.
 Station stints typically last six months.
-The Russians are old pros at this.
-But there have been many medical and technological breakthroughs since Russia's yearlong missions from the 1980s and 1990s.
-So even more will be learned this time.
-The two sides will work together on many experiments.
+The Russians are old pros at this, but medical and technological breakthroughs since Russia's yearlong missions from the 1980s and 1990s means even more will be learned this time around, according to Robinson.
+The two sides will collaborate on many of the experiments.

-NASA wants to learn how the body fares after a year in space.
-That's before it commits to more lengthy trips to Mars and elsewhere.
+NASA wants to learn how the body fares after a year in space, before committing to lengthy trips to Mars and elsewhere.

-Right now, it's a big question mark.
-Just what happens beyond six months in orbit?
+Right now, it's a big question mark as to what happens beyond six months in orbit.

 "What we don't know right now is what that six- to 12-month period looks like," Robinson said.
-"We're talking about it scientifically.
-But we're not really having deep discussions about it until we have the first information from the first two.
+"We're talking about it scientifically, but we're not really having deep discussions about it until we have the first information from the first two.
 If we see something dramatic, that's going to change how everybody looks at having additional one-year missions."

-The U.S. space shuttle fleet was retired in 2011.
-Since then, Russian Soyuz spacecraft have served as the only means to ferry crews to and from the space station.
+Since the retirement of the U.S. space shuttle fleet in 2011, Russian Soyuz spacecraft have served as the only means to ferry crew to and from the space station.

 Critical thinking challenge: Why isn't NASA making any firm decisions about long-term stints in space?